tomrndom/osf-website/src/pages/membership/companies.md

       strategic alignment to the OIF mission.
 If your organization  is highly involved with  the Open Infrastructure community and interested in becoming a Silver Member,  read more about joining the  Foundation.
-Thank you to the following Silver  Sponsors who are critical to the global community's success.
+Thank you to the following Silver  Members who are critical to the global community's success.
     title: SILVER MEMBERS
   - companyList: